newatoms/guides/get-clients/readme.md

 #### Potential client

 Companies that would make an awesome client.
-This includes enough information to start digging researching ways to contact the companies.
+This includes enough information to start digging researching ways to contact the companies:

-This information consist of:

 * Company name.
 * Url of company website.